CS 332

 reading and writing images

-MATLAB can read and write images using many different file formats, obtained from many different sources.
-The most common image file types that we will use are JPEG, PNG and TIFF.
+MATLAB can read and write images using many different file formats, obtained from a variety of sources.
+The most common image file types that we will use are JPEG and PNG.
 The functions for reading and writing images are imread and imwrite, which are defined in the Image Processing Toolbox.
 Extensive information about various image file formats and their specification can be obtained through the help pages for these two functions.
 The imread function has one essential input that is the name of the image file to be loaded into the MATLAB workspace.
 Often MATLAB can infer the type of file from its contents, so that it is not necessary to provide any further inputs to the imread function:

 >> coins = imread(‘coins.png’);